In today’s episode, I talk with Tony Sozzo for the second time on the show, this time about how to pay back your medical school loans.

 Some pieces of advice for premed students:

-- Allow yourself to have as many options at the end of the day.
+- Leave yourself with as many options as possible at the end of the day.

 - Stay with federal student loans over private loans to have more flexibility.